-Dijkstra's algorithm2 finds the shortest paths from the starting node to all other nodes, like the Bellman-Ford algorithm.
-The benefit in Dijsktra's algorithm is that it is more efficient and can be used for processing large graphs.
+Dijkstra's algorithm finds shortest paths from the starting node to all nodes of the graph, like the Bellman-Ford algorithm.
+The benefit of Dijsktra's algorithm is that it is more efficient and can be used for processing large graphs.
 However, the algorithm requires that there are no negative weight edges in the graph.